hughluo/PatternsForCodingQuestions/Knapsack/README.md

 ## Bruteforce
 ## Top Down with Memoization
 ## Bottom Up
-* can often improve the space complexity.
+* can often furthermore improve the space complexity.